IPCS INCHEM Home

 DIELDRIN ICSC: 0787

-The substance decomposes on heating producing toxic fumes including hydrogen chloride.
+Decomposes on heating.
+This produces toxic fumes including hydrogen chloride.
 Reacts with oxidants and acids.
-Attacks metal due to the slow formation of hydrogen chloride in storage.
+Attacks metals due to the slow formation of hydrogen chloride in storage.

 Melting point: 175-176°C